Overview

 • Natural language instruction describing the intended maneuver

-Participants must predict the ego vehicle’s future trajectory over the next 6 seconds.
-The key research question is whether models can effectively leverage the language instruction to improve prediction accuracy compared to baselines that use only visual, historical, and map information.
+Evaluation is open-loop: models receive ground-truth history at inference time, and predicted trajectories are not fed back into the model for rollout or closed-loop scoring.
+The key research question is whether models can effectively leverage the language instruction to improve prediction accuracy compared to baselines that use the same non-language inputs.

 Evaluation Metrics